-Newly-elected Grand Exalted Ruler Raymond V. Arnold put it this way: and availability of federally funded "When President Reagan says that volunteers and donations from the private sector must replace federal funds if we hope to achieve economic stability, it is tion upon which the future of our coun-organizations like the Elks in every try will depend," said PGER William organizations like the Elks in every community that will lead the voluntary effort, as it has been doing, to insure our country's strength and assist those in need."
+Newly-elected Grand Exalted Ruler Raymond V. Arnold put it this way: "When President Reagan says that volunteers and donations from the private students. sector must replace federal funds if we hope to achieve economic stability, it is organizations like the Elks in every community that will lead the voluntary effort, as it has been doing, to insure our country's strength and assist those in need."

 When the Elks convened in Las Vegas, they unanimously adopted a resolution honoring the American Red Cross on the occasion of that organization's 100th anniversary, and further pledged to continue the Elks support of the Red Cross "as long as there is a need."
-The Elks and the Red Cross have had a longstanding relationship going back before
+The Elks and the Red Cross have had a longstanding relationship going back before youngsters participated during 1980.